backstage/backstage/beps/0004-scaffolder-task-idempotency/README.md

 What is out of scope for this BEP?
 Listing non-goals helps to focus discussion and make progress.
 -->

+We will not aim to magically provide idempotency for actions, it has to be explicitly implemented.

 ## Proposal